scandipwa/customer-graph-ql/README.md

 **CustomerGraphQl** provides type and resolver information for the GraphQl module to generate customer information endpoints.

-> ⚠️ This is work in progress, use on your own caution ⚠️

 This module implements the M2 dev customer endpoints and provides new.
 New endpoints will be documented in future releases.